stellar/stellar-cli/docs/soroban-cli-full-docs.md

 ###### **Options:**

-* `-d`, `--docker-socket-path <DOCKER_SOCKET_PATH>` — Optional argument to override the default docker socket path.
-This is useful when you are using a non-standard docker socket path for your Docker-compatible container runtime, e.g. Docker Desktop defaults to $HOME/.docker/run/docker.sock instead of /var/run/docker.sock
+* `-d`, `--docker-host <DOCKER_HOST>` — Optional argument to override the default docker host.
+This is useful when you are using a non-standard docker host path for your Docker-compatible container runtime, e.g. Docker Desktop defaults to $HOME/.docker/run/docker.sock instead of /var/run/docker.sock